nserway/everest-demo/Updated_README.md

 # Step 1: Select the Demo

-Below is a table of demnstrations that are currently avaialble.
+Below is a table of demonstrations that are currently avaialble.
 Copy and paste the command for the demo you wish to run into the Docker terminal within the Docker desktop.

    - Note: Each demonstration has a brief description in the "Content" column and high-level diagram in the "Diagram" column.